malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 * In order for an individual to identify an inference as being their own, they must have some beliefs about their inference capabilities and how they relate to themselves as an individual entity.
 This is included in the set `M`, which iteration 2 produces inferences in relation to, and which is not directly accessible for inferences within iteration 1.
 * Imagine some supposed experience, and an inference `i` produced about that experience.
 Additionally imagine that an iteration 2 inference cannot be produced about `i`, for example, due to some incompatibility of structure, lack of data path to iteration 2 processing capabilities, or inherent limitation in iteration 2 processing capabilities.
 The inference `i` cannot be identified in relation to the individual.
 As such, the supposed experience fails on Claim 2 and `i` must be in actual fact an inference about some sort of non-conscious experience.
 * Thus, an experience is not a conscious experience if it can only lead to inferences which cannot be included in an iteration 2 inference.

+# Analysis

+Claim 1 in the prior section calls to a conflict between two different intuitions about the natures of how P-Cs and A-Cs interact. ....tbd...describe them individually.....

+Some authors hold to the notion that P-Cs and A-Cs are distinct, potentially relating to different processing structures within the brain, and fulfil different functions (..citations..).

+Others hold to the notion that P-Cs and A-Cs correlate, and that P-Cs is the phenomenal experience of the data held and/or processed within A-Cs.

+Thus the theorem offered in the prior section cannot be proven absolutely until the issue of these two notions of consciousness are resolved.
+However, there is a middleground that can be taken until such time.
+While it is indeed plausible that P-Cs and A-Cs are uncorrelated, there remains a strong overlap.
+Most of P-Cs is available to A-Cs, and vice versa (..citation...).
+Thus, while the theorem above is not true 100% of the time, it still remains a useful tool for understanding at least _most_ of thought.
+Furthermore, the Viscera Loop is a descriptive tool......(tbd)...

+(tbd if needed, "uncorrelated" vs "correlated" theories)

 # Summary and Conclusions